srnichols/StampsPattern/docs/COST_OPTIMIZATION_GUIDE.md

 ---

-**💰 Remember:** Cost optimization is not a one-time activity—it's an ongoing practice that should be integrated into your operational processes for maximum effectiveness!
+**💰 Remember:** Cost optimization is not a one-time activity, it's an ongoing practice that should be integrated into your operational processes for maximum effectiveness!

 **🚀 Ready to start optimizing?** Begin with the 5-minute assessment above, then follow the 30-day plan for systematic cost reduction.